typesupply/opentype-cookbook/website/content/common-techniques.md

 #### Method 3: Quantum

 This method is for dedicated randomization aficionados.
 A little history about how this came about: in 2005 I wanted to see if I could come up with a randomization technique that produced less predictable results than the methods above.
 I realized that I could use the text that the feature is transforming as a pseudo-pseudo-random seed.
 I was reading a tiny bit about quantum mechanics around the same time and my very limited understanding of some of the experiments in that field gave me an idea.
-That's a story that I won't get into here.
+That’s a story that I won’t get into here.
 Anyway, the code is long and convoluted, but the idea is pretty simple.
-I'll give you an overview.
+I’ll give you an overview.

 Before we get to rules, we establish several important classes.
 First we create two *trigger* classes.
 The first will contain half of the glyphs in the font and the next will contain the other half of the glyphs.
 These need to be randomly chosen.
-In other words, don't put A-Z in the same class.
-That won't produce the desired result.
+In other words, don’t put A-Z in the same class.
+That won’t produce the desired result.
 Next, we establish *alternate states* for glyphs.
 These states are defined in a series of classes.
 Each of these classes contain a glyph and its alternate.
 The next class contains the opposite of the previous class.
 For example:

     :::fea
     @class1 = [A A.alt];